allison-johnson/sinatra-practice-it/notes.md

 To do
 - When user navigates to /teachers/:id, they should see login page if they are not logged in OR they are logged in, but not as that teacher

+- Teacher show page URL should be /teachers/:username instead of /teachers/:id

 - Delete action for topics?
     * If a question was only associated with Topic X and then Topic X gets deleted, what should happen to the question?